lyjia/simple-llamacpp/README.md

 **simple-llamacpp** expects a configuration INI file, and assumes it resides at `~/.config/simple-llamacpp/config.ini`.
 An alternate location can be provided via command-line arguments.

 **YOU WILL NEED TO MANUALLY SET UP YOUR MODEL LIBRARY.** Use the examples provided in `config.ini` or in [Setting Up the Model Library](#setting-up-the-model-library) to point it towards the models you have downloaded and formatted for GGML/GGUF.
-(See "Generating a default configuration file" to generate an empty config)
+(See [Generating a default configuration file](#generating-a-default-configuration-file) to generate an empty config)

 ### Setting up the model library